rwb/c200/README.md

 * So, our test statistic value is 0.866 which is less than the critical value of 7.815; therefore, we fail to reject Ho.
 * We conclude that the evidence is not strong enough to reject the hypothesis that the cases are equally distributed across the 4 cells of the table in the population.
+* Note that the way we calculated this test statistic is the same as the formula that appears on page 190 of your textbook (equation 9.1).